-Minnewasta School Receives First Traverse Rock Wall In Southern Manitoba - PembinaValleyOnline.com
+Minnewasta School Receives Traverse Rock Wall - PembinaValleyOnline.com

-Minnewasta School may be small, but they are maximizing their gym space with the addition of a colourful traverse rock climbing wall.
+Minnewasta School in Morden may be small, but they are maximizing their gym space with the addition of a colourful traverse rock climbing wall.
 Instead of climbing up, students travel horizontally across the five panels and are roughly three feet in the air.

 A donation of nearly $10,000 from Enbridge saved the school about ten years of fundraising efforts in one go.
 "We know it's going to be great for the kids [and] healthy for the phys ed program," says Enbridge Land Agent, Andrew Plett.